While the weather's as unseasonably gorgeous as this, who wouldn't want to be outside? |

 It's a treadmill, yes.
 It's in a gym, absolutely.
 But it takes you to places you'd like to see.
 It's Kevin Hewitt's idea.
 He calls it 'business class' treadmill running.
 The Zone Dome, which can be integrated with modern gym treadmills, plays HD films of beautiful countryside surrounding you as you get some serious mileage under your belt.
 So your five-mile run can take you through a whole landscape of your choice: mountain passes with snow-capped peaks on the horizon, grassland and savannah (is that the scent of wildebeest dung on the warm African wind?), tropical rainforest with exotic humming birds flitting to and fro.
 It certainly beats having Eastenders blasting its misery at you as you sweat through your 30-minute workout.

-I tried Zone Dome the other week, as a guest at the rather splendid Chelsea Health Club & Spa
+I tried Zone Dome the other week, as a guest at the rather splendid Chelsea Health Club & Spa.

 I'm no fan of the treadmill, but having something beautiful to focus on helped me forget about the fact that I was running myself into a lather and going absolutely nowhere.